Midpoint Calculator

 Why not average coordinates directly?

 Averaging lat/lng values as plain numbers fails in two cases: (1) near the antimeridian (±180° longitude), where the mean of 170° E and 170° W would incorrectly compute as 0° rather than the correct 180°; (2) near the poles, where longitude becomes geometrically meaningless.
-The 3D Cartesian method handles both edge cases correctly.
+Great-circle geometry handles both edge cases correctly.